Seolgye-Dokhak's Verilog Master Season 1 (A Career Leap for Digital Design Engineers Completed with Practical Coding Test Problems)

 By checking the circuit structure, you will visually understand how the code is implemented into actual hardware.

-It is tightly structured
+It is densely structured into

-into four levels.
+four levels.

 Season 1 Curriculum Structure